imApoorva36/Higgs-Supra-Hackathon/README.md

 ### **Supra Interaction**

-Box3 actively interacts with Supra's services by deploying and executing **Move-based smart contracts** for secure and decentralized package authentication.
+SupraTag actively interacts with Supra's services by deploying and executing **Move-based smart contracts** for secure and decentralized package authentication.

 ---